The Starchild Project – A Performative experiment.

 A female figure draped in white silk.
 Her body pierced with needles, attached with large transparent spherical objects, each filled with items and objects carrying a colonial reference linked to the global East.
 The female figure attempts to move the body and objects in a room without harming her skin, that might be easily torn by the needles.
 She pulls silk threads from her dress to bind herself to the audience.
 A balance between the visual aesthetics and bodily discomfort, a balance between stereotypical projections and body reality.

-The performance aims to investigate the ritual-burden that the colonialized body experience, by attaching objects that hinders a balance and movement.
+The performance aims to investigate the ritual-burden that the colonialized body experience by attaching objects that hinders a balance and movement.
 The experiment investigates the material, the audience and the body that leave traces – a bodily mark-a scar- scarification.
-The tactility of the materials both shapes and carry a clear reference to the colonization of Southeast and East Asia.
+The tactility of the materials both shapes and carry a clear reference to the colonization of Southeast and East Asia focusing on the female body and the commodification of her womb and sexuality.